 Difficulty: Easy / Moderate Walk

 The Clearview EcoPark Loop provides residents with a safe, active trail system that connects residents from downtown Stayner with Clearview’s newest naturalized area.
-The Clearview EcoPark Loop utilizes a mix of sidewalks and built trail network and with numerous access points into the various subdivisions both along the trail and west of the park, it’s the perfect destination for those looking to get out for a walk, bike ride or to go birdwatching.
+The Clearview EcoPark Loop utilizes a mix of sidewalks and built trail network and with numerous access points into the various subdivisions both along the trail and west of the park, it’s the perfect destination for those looking to get out for a walk, bike ride. try geocaching or to go birdwatching.

 The Clearview EcoPark Loop can be accessed from Scott Street and Weir Street in Stayner.
 The loop can also be accessed at both the Clearview EcoPark and EcoBark.

 Thank you to 95.1 The Peak FM for helping to promote the open spaces and trails in Clearview Township.
 Watch the video to see more about the Clearview EcoPark and the Nottawasaga Bluffs Conservation Area.
 Video link on Facebook.

 Linking with the Clearview EcoPark Loop, the Story Book Trail provides an outdoor learning experience that combines physical activity with learning through the children’s book told on the twelve storyboards located around the trail.
 The crushed gravel trail provides a stable and accessible surface and links with the EcoPark Loop for access to local neighbourhoods and Downtown Stayner.
 The storyboards are approximately 30 inches from the ground, perfect for young children to look at the pictures and read the story.
 The Story Book Trail is a community initiative in partnership with Clearview Meadows Elementary School, Clearview Township, Simcoe Muskoka District Health Unit, Stayner Collegiate Institute and TD.